-This certificate program, accredited by the Commission on Collegiate Nursing Education, is designed for nurses with a master's degree in nursing who seek to become women's health nurse practitioners or for nurse practitioners with a master's degree or DNP who seek additional certification as women's health nurse practitioners.
+This certificate program, accredited by the Commission on Collegiate Nursing Education, is designed for nurses who are board certified in a different APRN specialty area who seek additional certification as a women's health nurse practitioner or for nurses with a doctoral degree in nursing who seek to become a women's health nurse practitioner.

-Focused clinical experiences are arranged with appropriate preceptors and administrators.
+Focused clinical experiences are arranged with appropriate preceptors.
 Every attempt is made to arrange this in the student's geographical area.
 In the event that clinical sites are unavailable in that area or if faculty determine the student needs additional faculty supervision of skills, the student is required to complete the clinical experience in the Phoenix area.
-Rural health and experiences with disadvantaged and multicultural populations are encouraged, and sites are available for these experiences.
+Rural health and experiences with disadvantaged and multicultural populations are encouraged.

 At A Glance